TheBiob/iwpo_test_suite/readme.md

 ### Scripts
 $$script_[name] events can be used to create scripts in the resulting executable.
 These scripts will be added using the GML Prefix so you can call them by prefixing them with an @ symbol.
-As an example, this defines the LOAD script to be used in the $$test_Step event:
+As an example, this defines the LOAD script to be used in the $$post_TestStep event:

     $$script_LOAD
         // Load the game, the way the game does it